nubenetes/awesome-kubernetes/docs/aws.md

 	- [CopySGFromOneAWSAccountToAnotherScript.py](https://github.com/dineshrathee12/CopySecurityGroupWithRulesFromOneAWSAccountToAnotherAWSAccount/blob/main/CopySGFromOneAWSAccountToAnotherScript.py)
 - [github.com/awslabs/assisted-log-enabler-for-aws: Assisted Log Enabler - Find resources that are not logging, and turn them on](https://github.com/awslabs/assisted-log-enabler-for-aws)
 - https://github.com/dannysteenman/aws-toolbox A collection of useful Shell & Python scripts that make your DevOps life easier in AWS.
 Furthermore you'll also find a list of links that point to awesome DevOps tools from other creators.
+- [saml-to/assume-aws-role-action](https://github.com/saml-to/assume-aws-role-action) Assume AWS IAM Roles using SAML.to in GitHub Actions.
+This action enables workflows to obtain AWS Access Credentials for a desired IAM Role using AWS IAM SAML and a GitHub Actions Repository Token.

 ## Development
 - [thenewstack.io: Remote Debugging in AWS: The Missing Link in Your Debugging Toolset](https://thenewstack.io/remote-debugging-in-aws-the-missing-link-in-your-debugging-toolset/)